chrisbodger/VeinCam/docs/CONOPS.md

 #### Baseline Deliverable
 * Configure device based on Venenfinder to be able to automatically adjust contrast.
-* Design and manufacture a prototype chassis to house Pi modules to allow for handsfree real time visualization
+* Design and manufacture a prototype chassis to house Pi modules to allow for handsfree real time visualization.

 #### Stretch Deliverables
 * Design or source an appropriate hands free stand to mount the device